munibinam/munibinam.github.io/_pages/about.md

   <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5901666" target="_blank">Lot Size Composition and Welfare Effects of Water Conservation Mandates</a>
   </div>

-  <p>Residential water demand varies with the built environment, yet conservation policies often apply uniform requirements regardless of local housing characteristics.
-We examine how lot size composition and wealth shape price responsiveness, conservation under drought, and the resulting welfare effects.
-Using a panel of California water agencies, we exploit within-agency variation in housing characteristics to identify heterogeneous effects.
-Large-lot agencies are more price responsive than small-lot agencies, whereas lower-wealth agencies are more responsive than higher-wealth agencies.
-The mandate induced significant conservation across all agencies, including those with near-zero price elasticity, suggesting mandates operate through behavioral channels that prices cannot reach.
-Conservation persisted after the mandate lifted, but large-lot communities maintained more of their reductions, consistent with structural changes to outdoor landscaping.
-Welfare costs fall disproportionately on small-lot and higher-wealth agencies, where consumption is dominated by essential indoor uses.
-The findings suggest that uniform percentage mandates impose the highest welfare burden per gallon saved on communities with the least discretionary demand.</p>
+  <p>We examine how lot size composition and housing wealth shape price elasticity, conservation under California’s 2015 drought mandate, and the resulting welfare costs.
+Using a panel of water agencies, we exploit within-agency temporal variation in housing characteristics.
+Agencies with more large-lot parcels are more price responsive, while wealthier agencies are less so.
+The mandate reduced consumption across all agency types, including those with near-zero price elasticity.
+Agencies with the least elastic demand bear the highest welfare cost per unit saved, though these estimates are imprecise near zero elasticity.
+The findings indicate that mandates reduce use even where prices do not, so the two instruments reach different groups rather than being interchangeable.</p>

   <div class="chapter-meta">
     <span class="status-badge">Working Paper</span>